jdwallace12/jdwallace12-github.io/_posts/2015-09-15-building-a-tent-platform.markdown

 ###Scouting a Location

-With the potential land for the structure being situated on a hill with pockets of vernal marshy areas, made
+With the potential land for the structure being situated on a hill with pockets of vernal marshy areas, made finding

 ###Hauling Shit